XDeboratti/rtd-tutorial/docs/source/install.rst

 Install
 =======

-The GGNN library can be installed on Linux by compiling GGNN with cmake from source or installing via pip.
+The GGNN library can be installed on Linux by compiling GGNN with cmake and then using the python package manager pip.

 .. _Install_Cpp_Library: